End-to-End Speedup for Quantum Simulation-Based Optimization in Power Grid Management: Abstract

 \section{Abstract}

 Quantum Simulation-based Optimization (QuSO) is a recently proposed class of optimization problems that entails industrially relevant problems characterized by cost functions or constraints that depend on summary statistic information about the simulation of a physical system or process.
-This work extends initial theoretical results that proved an up-to-exponential speedup for the simulation component of the QAOA-based QuSO solver proposed by Stein et al. for the unit commitment problem \cite{stein2024exponentialquantumspeedupsimulationbased} by an empirical evaluation of the optimization component using a standard benchmark dataset, the IEEE 57-bus system.
-Exploiting clever classical pre-computation, we develop a very efficient classical quantum circuit simulation that bypasses costly ancillary qubit requirements by the original algorithm, allowing for large-scale experiments.
-Utilizing more than 1000 QAOA layers and up to 20 qubits, our experiments complete a proof of concept implementation for the proposed QuSO solver, showing that it can achieve both highly competitive performance and efficiency in its optimization component compared to a standard classical baseline, i.e., simulated annealing.
+This work extends initial theoretical results that proved an up-to-exponential speedup for the simulation component of the QAOA-based QuSO solver for the unit commitment problem \cite{stein2024exponentialquantumspeedupsimulationbased} to an end-to-end speedup, explicitly including the outer optimization component.
+The numerical experiments were conducted using randomly generated power grid instances of varying sizes and loads that adhere to the physical properties of real world power grids.
+Exploiting clever classical pre-computation, we develop a very efficient classical quantum circuit simulation that bypasses costly ancillary qubit requirements of the original algorithm, allowing for large-scale experiments.
+We show that 16 QAOA layers suffice to outperform a strong classical baseline for problems involving up to 14 qubits in scenarios of high load and perform on par otherwise.
+In summary, our results thus extend previous partial quantum speedup results for QuSO problems to an end-to-end setting that encompasses the runtime of the complete algorithm for a problem of industrial relevance.